Final Approved Version 2014; revised 10/2/2015, 6/21/2018, 10/30/2020, 2/8/2022

 The CSB Artists’ book collection includes work appropriate to undergraduate students and basic faculty research.

-No geographical area is excluded from the collection; however, particularl emphasis is placed on collecting items related to St. Joseph, Minnesota, Minneapolis, Minnesota and the United States as a whole.
+No geographical area is excluded from the collection; however, particular emphasis is placed on collecting items related to St. Joseph, Minnesota, Minneapolis, Minnesota and the United States as a whole.

 Special subject and other emphases:

-Artists’ books by women and books dealing with issues related to gender will serves as an important component to the collection.
+Artists' books by women and books dealing with issues related to gender serve as important components of the collection

 Books that are created by artists who have some connection to the College of Saint Benedict/Saint John’s University or the surrounding area are an important part of the collection.